fuzzuf/fuzzuf/docs/algorithms/eclipser/manual.md

 Number of byte values to initially spawn in grey-box concolic testing.
 'N\_spawn' parameter in the paper.
 Default value is 10.

+### --no-unlink

+Do not unlink the fuzzing input file.